iamdarzee/Q-A-System/README.md

 - **Natural Language Processing**: Submit questions in everyday language and receive intelligent responses
 - **Real-time Interaction**: Get instant answers with minimal latency
 - **Conversation History**: Review past interactions with an organized, collapsible history panel
-- **Persistent Storage**: Conversations saved locally for privacy and convenience
+- **Persistent Storage**: Conversations are saved locally for privacy and convenience
 - **Responsive Design**: Optimized for all device sizes from mobile to desktop

 ## 🔧 Technology Stack